erdogant/benfordslaw/docs/pages/html/_sources/Examples.rst.txt

 Second last digit test
 ####################################

-Let's check the the votes on the **last digit** and determine whether it significantly deviates from benfords distribution.
+Let's check the the votes on the ** second last digit** and determine whether it significantly deviates from benfords distribution.
+Benford's Law has known distributions for the the first three digits.
+For other digits there is no distribution explicitly defined in classical Benford's Law.
+However, we ca assume a uniform distribution which is being done for every value < 0.

 .. code:: python